 White Bean Hummus

 I’m sure you know by now that I love hummus, but have you ever found yourself wanting to make some and not having all the ingredients?
+I’m talking about you Tahini!!

 Traditional hummus is made with chickpeas, tahini, olive oil, garlic, salt, and pepper.
 But what if you don’t have chickpeas?
-Have you ever tried using a white bean, or cannellini bean instead?
+Or tahini for that matter?

 This post may contain affiliate links.
 As an Amazon Associate, I earn from qualifying purchases at no additional cost to you.
 Read my disclosure policy.

-For more insider tips, tricks, and a behind the scenes look, follow me on social media.
-Check us out on Pinterest, Facebook, Instagram, & X(Twitter).
+For more insider tips, tricks, and a behind the scenes look, follow me on Pinterest, Facebook, Instagram, & X.

-How to make White Bean Hummus
+How To Make White Bean Hummus

 For the full recipe and detailed instructions, please refer to the recipe card at the bottom of the post.